Treacherous/treacherous-view/readme.md

 ## Installing

-By default the module is exposed as a `commonjs` module, however the dist folder also contains support for `amd` and `system` module types.
+By default the module is exposed as a `commonjs` module, however it also supports the `module` property for an es2015 version for tree shaking etc.

 ### Via NPM